iTchTheRightSpot/metricaid/README.md

 ## Getting Started

-- After cloning repo and cd'ing into the directory, run the command below
+After cloning repo and cd'ing into the directory, ``dist.zip`` contains the transpiled TypeScript code.

+- To run locally, run the command below:
 ```bash
   npm i && npm run dev
 ```